[Kim Kyung-ho] Moon’s employment policy goes awry

 Since returning home on Sunday from his five-nation tour to Europe, Moon has kept silent on the issue of hiring irregularities -- probably out of embarrassment that his signature labor policy has gone awry.

 Moon may opt to follow the line that hiring irregularities at public institutions must be thoroughly investigated and those responsible should be subject to punishment, but that his policy still cannot be called into question.
-Then, there is the likelihood that he will continue to say that for the remainder of his presidency.
+In that case, it is likely he will continue to say that for the remainder of his presidency.